 If you are tense and anxious, then it becomes very difficult to learn to swim.
 Anxiety leads to harsh movements that don’t allow the body to glide through the water, leading to it being dragged down.
 Practice your movements and keep them streamlined to help you glide through the water.

 Learning to breathe properly is the most challenging swimming technique.
 You need to practice syncing your breath with your strike and exhaling through your nose underwater.
+Swimmers breathe differently compared to land-based sports, which can add to the difficulty.
 This takes practice, but it’s not impossible to learn.

 The combination of elements that give you propulsion requires smooth execution so your body can glide in the water.
 If you are overthinking all these techniques, you will fall into an unnatural rhythm that can look mechanical.
-Practice all the technical elements until they become second nature.
+Practice all the technical elements, such as front crawl or butterfly stroke, until they become second nature.
+Mastering one stroke can make it easier to learn other strokes.

 Swimming Lessons for All Ages!